tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 Projects in Unreal should use their own (unique) prefix to signify their origin.
 For example, all classes in Unreal Tournament use "UT" (`AUTActor`, `UUTAbility`), and Fortnite uses "Fort" prefix (`AFortActor`, `UFortAbility`, etc).

-In the many code examples in this guide, I used "S" as the prefix.
-These examples are from the [Action Roguelike](https://github.com/tomlooman/ActionRoguelike/tree/master/Source/ActionRoguelike/Private) project. _(Note: Since Unreal's Widgets/Slate already uses "S" as a prefix one could argue I should have used "SU" or some other more unique prefix - in all these years I've never had any issue with this - so it's been more of a cosmetic issue)._
+In the many code examples in this guide, I used "Rogue" as the prefix.
+The code examples in this guide are taken from the [Action Roguelike](https://github.com/tomlooman/ActionRoguelike/) project.

 # Common Engine Types